ios-xr/Solenoid/README.md

 Step 3: Run ```python setup.py install``` to install the Solenoid application.

-Step 4 : Create a solenoid.config file in your top-level solenoid directory and fill in the values in the key:value pair:
+Step 4 : Create a solenoid.config file in your top-level solenoid directory and fill in the values in the key:value pair.
+If you are running this in an IOS-XR container, your IP address should be the loopback address in use for your container):

 ```
 [default] # Or whatever you want to name this section, it maybe helpful to name it the router you are working on